oils-for-unix/oils/doc/ysh-tour.md

 ## Expression Language: Python-like Types

-Oil expressions are more like Python and JavaScript than traditional shell syntax.
+YSH expressions are more like Python and JavaScript than traditional shell syntax.
 For example, we write `if (x < y)` instead of `if [ $x -lt $y ]`.

 Expressions are usually surrounded by `( )`.
-[Command vs. Expression Mode](command-vs-expression-mode.html) may help you understand how Oil is parsed.
+[Command vs. Expression Mode](command-vs-expression-mode.html) may help you understand how YSH is parsed.

 ### Types and Literals: `Int`, `List`, `Dict`, ...

-Let's go through Oil's Python-like data types and see the syntax for literals.
+Let's go through the Python-like data types in YSH and see the syntax for literals.

 #### Null and Bool

-Oil uses JavaScript-like spellings these three "atoms":
+YSH uses JavaScript-like spellings these three "atoms":

     var x = null